marco-ht/pipex/README.md

 - **Commands:**
   - `cmd1` and `cmd2` are the commands along with their arguments.
 - **Robustness:**
-  - The program must handle errors gracefully (e.g., file access errors, command failures, etc.) by printing an error message using `perror` (or equivalent) and exiting appropriately.
+  - The program must handle errors gracefully (e.g., file access errors, command failures, etc.) by printing an error message using `perror` (or equivalent) and exiting appropriately (same behaviour as the shell about exit code and performing of the different commands).
   - All allocated memory must be properly freed to avoid memory leaks.
   - The program must not crash (e.g., segmentation faults or double frees).